CommonAccord/Cmacc-Org/Doc/G/NVCA/2020/Binder/Acme-SeriesA/Center.md

 IRA.=[G/NVCA/2020/IRA/Form/0.md]

 Note=The Voting Agreement is referenced in four different forms.
 V1, which makes some basic choices, V2 with a particular configuration of the Board, V3 with the optional "Sale Rights" and V4 with both Board and Sale Rights.
 This demonstrates a way to create and  maintain a series of use-cases for the form.
 Each of them can be rendered for Investor.1., .2. or .3. by prefixing the key.
-E.g., add "&k=Investor.1.Voting.V2.r00t" to the URL in your browser.
+E.g., {Investor.1.Voting.V2.r00t} or {Investor.2.Voting.V4.r00t}.

 Voting.V1.=[G/NVCA/2020/Voting/Form/Variant-Simple.md]